gdiggs/lolcathost/README.md

 # Lolcathost

-## Take whatever is on localhost and make it a more cheezburger friendly.
+## Take whatever is on localhost and make it more cheezburger friendly.

 ## License
 The MIT License